amberbiology/scribl/paper/paper.md

 # Summary

-The digital capture of research articles and their attendant metadata in a database is an excellent way to create a searchable catalog of scientific literature.
-In such a database however, nearly all of the semantic detail contained in the curated articles is lacking.
-A typical literature search based upon text and keywords can be a blunt instrument, often generating large sets of articles of potential interest that still need to be read more closely in order to determine if the processes or phenomena that they describe are actually relevant to the user.
-In life science research in particular, a scientific literature database is most immediately useful to a scientist looking for general literature on a broad research area, or conversely, to a scientist who has very precise idea of what they are searching for - perhaps even down to the title of a specific article, the name of a specific gene, or the name of an author who is working on a research problem that is directly relevant to their own interests.
-In between these two extremes is the scientist whose research is focused on a relatively narrow scientific area, the results of which require a broader, more holistic perspective to make sense of.
-This latter category arguably encompasses the great majority of life science researchers who find themselves working on a relatively small set of biological processes and entities that are themselves components of a much larger system to which they contribute, and whose properties and behaviors are largely defined by the context of this larger system in which they are embedded.
+Searchable catalogs of curated scientific literature and metadata often lack semantic detail contained in the curated articles.
+Typical literature searches based upon text and keywords are a blunt instrument, generating large sets of articles of potential interest that need to be read more closely to determine if they are relevant to the researcher.
+In life science research, most scientific literature databases are most immediately useful to scientists looking for information in two categories (1) those looking general literature on a broad research area, or (2) those looking for a precise terms, e.g. a specific gene or author.
+A third category of literature search exists in between these two extremes: searches where the desired results involve a small set of agents (e.g., proteins, genes, compounds, receptor complexes) or biological processes (e.g, autophagy, cell cycle), but that are themselves components of much larger systems.

-As biology has become ever more quantitative with the advent of lab automation and digital data capture, the rate of generation of scientific data has significantly outstripped our ability to generate real knowledge and insight from that data.
-As a case in point, the differential expression of a panel of genes between a healthy and a distressed cell might initially appear to be a set of unconnected data points from which it is challenging to draw any conclusions, until the relationships between the differentially expressed genes are made clear by mapping them onto a specific cell signaling pathway.
-It is these relationships between the many components of complex biological systems and between the processes that they participate in, that are central to the properties and behaviors of these systems to which we would apply the term “biology”.

-Beyond merely listing the names of the agents (proteins, genes, compounds, receptor complexes etc. etc.) and processes underlying the biology, it would therefore be extremely valuable for the researcher to be able to query a scientific literature database based also upon the relationships between these agents and processes.
-It is to this end that a simple syntax was developed to allow for the curation of these relationships along with the articles that describe them - relationships that would otherwise be buried in the texts of those articles.
+It would therefore be extremely valuable for the researcher to be able to query a literature database to extract and visualize relationships between any specified agents and processes.
+Here we develop a system that supports the annotation of scientific articles, to represent and visualize these relationship.
+This system, `scribl`, consists of two
+parts: (1) a simple syntax that can be used to curation of biological relationships within the text of those articles, (2) a Python software pipeline that can transform a literature database (currently supporting the free, open-source [Zotero](https://www.zotero.org/) database) with entries annotated with this syntax into graph relational database.

-# Statement of need
+# Features

-`scribl` is Python package that can query a literature database containing declarative statements in `scribl` syntax related to the processes described above, and generates a graph database [@scribl].
-The `scribl` language was designed for the curation from scientific articles, of the relationships between the various biological agents and processes that they describe.

-`scribl` statements are added as tags to articles in a literature database (the **scribl** codebase currently supports the free, open-source [Zotero](https://www.zotero.org/) database).
-Here is an
+**The `scribl` language** The language was designed for the curation from scientific articles, of the relationships between the various biological agents and processes that they describe. `scribl` statements are added as tags by a curator to each article in a literature database to represent aspects of causual relationships identified by the curator.
+Below is an example:
-example:

 ```
 ::agent c9orf72 :gene :protein :url https://www.uniprot.org/uniprot/Q96LT7